-The Norrbottenspitz descends from the ancient spitzes that helped humans hunt across northern Scandanavia for thousands of years.
+The Norrbottenspets descends from the ancient spitzes that helped humans hunt across northern Scandanavia for thousands of years.
 This small-medium dog has now found a new role to excel at: companionship.

 About this Breed

-Norrbottenspitzs are a Nordic breed of dog belonging to the Spitz family.
-Norrbottenspitzs are originally from Finland or Sweden—there’s a rivalry going on about which country they originated from.
+The Norrbottenspets is a Nordic breed of dog belonging to the Spitz family.
+Norrbottenspets are originally from Finland or Sweden—there’s a rivalry going on about which country they originated from.
 Regardless, they were used primarily as hunting dogs.

 Unfortunately, they almost became extinct during World War I—sadly a common scenario for European dog breeds—and they are still considered a relatively rare breed, especially outside of Northern Europe.

-Norrbottenspitzs are rare outside of Finland and Sweden.
+Norrbottenspets are rare outside of Finland and Sweden.
 Prospective owners outside of these countries will likely need to do a good deal of searching in order to find a breeder.
-But it will be well worth it—Norrbottenspitzs make excellent family companions.
+But it will be well worth it—Norrbottenspets make excellent family companions.

 Most Related Breed